bg-write/koopa-vgm/README.md

 - **Markdown content management** for easy case study updates
 - **Performance optimization** with efficient data loading and rendering
 - **Robust DOM manipulation** with MutationObserver for development resilience
+- **Clean codebase** with removed duplicate files and organized project structure

 ---